Trade Roots Promo from Cody Johnston on Vimeo.

-Why fair trade ?
+Why fair trade?
 In so many countries around the world, talented craftsmen are recycling aluminum cans, textiles, and telephone wire to make beautiful and original jewelry, scarves, bags, etc. Similarly, small-scale coffee growers produce beans that showcase the rich, one-of-a-kind flavors and notes from their particular farm.
-In both of these cases, their work reflects their cultural identity and is often so different from what we find here.
+In all of these cases, their work reflects their cultural identity and is often so different from what we find here.
 Fair trade allows hard-working men and women from developing countries, slums, small villages or in places of hardship, to create, work and sell their products by taking down many of the barriers to trade.
 Fair trade respects and appreciates hardworking people, provides a living wage for marginalized populations, supports the conservation of the environment and empowers women and minorities.
+And most importantly, fair trade is a successful economic working model; workshops with whom we work are not charities.

 Thanks for visiting the site.
 By purchasing fair trade products, you are taking a step toward alleviating poverty in developing communities, allowing many people to escape city slums by allowing them to work from home, and even creating avenues for literacy, banking, and clean water projects.
 Come by our gift store to see some of the amazing products, or give us a call and we'll personally send a picture and ship for you!
 On behalf of the thousands of artists from Africa to South America, from Asia to Denver, CO who have products at the store, thank you!